reymontero/remof/README.md

 ```
 ---

-Movfuscator compiles Brainfuck code to only mov instructions.
-Arithmetic, comparisons, jumps, and everything else a program needs are all performed through mov operations; there is no self-modifying code, no transport-triggered calculation, and no other form of non-mov cheating.
+Movfuscator compiles code from the esoteric language BrainF@$! to only mov instructions, and is best used in conjunction with the BFBASIC compiler by Jeffry Johnston.
+Arithmetic, comparisons, jumps, and everything else a program may need are all performed through mov operations; there is no self-modifying code, no transport-triggered calculation, and no other form of non-mov cheating.

 > **remo**: A tool for [movfuscated](https://github.com/xoreaxeaxeax/movfuscator) BF programs reverse engineering.